elisvb/Statistical-catch-at-age-model/README.md

-# Statistical catch-at-age model
+# Censored Catch Assessment Model

-This is a stock assessment model that includes two methods to model catch:
+This is a Statistical catch-at-age stock assessment model that includes two methods to model catch:
   - uncensored (catch is modelled with an observation error)
   - censored (catch is estimated to be between an upper and lower limit)